dissemble/Landfill/README.markdown

 ## Description

 GC is **the** major issue when it comes to ruby performance troubles.
 Landfill can help hunt down the big offenders.
+(REE 1.8.7+)

 ## Using